 Growing up, I always had a love for creating.
 No matter where I went, a pencil and paper were not far behind.
 Creating has always been an outlet for me, a way to deal with the good times and the bad.
 It wasn’t until recently that I truly understood just how detrimental art would be to my life.

-My most current body of work explores my own struggles and growths as a young woman.
+My most current body of work explores my own struggles and growth as a young woman.
 My pieces are driven by memory, mental illness, and the recent losses I have experienced.
 All of these things have given me the chance to look deeper within myself, searching for answers and comfort.
 I have discovered my own spirituality and feminine energies.
-I put these to use in each of my paintings, striving to tell a story with each bush stoke.
+I put these to use in each of my paintings, striving to tell a story with each brush stroke.